canonical/sphinx-docs-starter-pack/help-woke.rst

    This is your text.
 The word in question is here: whitelist.
 More text.

 Here is an example of an exemption that acts upon an element (the string "master") of a URL.
-It is recommended to do this by using the standard RST method of placing the link at the bottom of the page (or in a separate file):
+It is recommended to do this by using the standard reST method of placing the link at the bottom of the page (or in a separate file):

 .. code-block:: none